What is Rolling Admission?

 When Do You Apply for Rolling Admission?

 Each school will have its own rolling admission timeline.
-But in general, the best time to apply to a rolling admissions school is in the fall or winter, as more institutional funding will be available for student financial aid.
+However, the best time to apply to a rolling admissions school is in the fall or winter of your senior year, as more institutional funding will be available for financial aid awards.
 Lazowski said students who apply before February 15 typically are eligible for this funding.

-However, it's important also to remember that each school still has a limited number of places available despite accepting applications on a rolling basis.
-So they may actually fill up before the rolling admissions cycle ends.
+It's important also to remember that each school still has a limited number of places available despite accepting applications on a rolling basis.
+So they can actually fill up their freshman class before the rolling admission cycle ends.

 Is Rolling Admission Better Than Regular Admission?

-Applying by rolling admission isn't necessarily better than applying for regular admission.
+Applying for rolling admission isn't necessarily better than applying for regular admission.
 It's just a different admissions process that may or may not fit your needs.

 Who Should Consider Applying for Rolling Admissions?

-Students with grade point averages of 2.75 and higher typically are considered serious applicants at rolling admission colleges, Lazowski said.
-But rolling admission schools can also be a good fit for transfer students.
+Lazowski told us that students with grade point averages of 2.75 and higher are typically considered serious applicants at rolling admission colleges.
+However, rolling admission schools can also be a good fit for transfer students too.
+When applying to rolling admissions colleges, it is also important to highlight your accomplishments.

 Why Do Colleges Offer Rolling Admissions?

-Rolling admission helps ease the burden of the traditional admission process and reduces stress.
-Admission counselors can assess candidates as their applications arrive.
-This can be especially helpful for schools with fewer admissions officers on staff.
+Rolling admission helps ease the burden of the traditional admission process while reducing stress.
+Admission counselors can assess candidates as their applications arrive, instead of at one time and with the heavy pressure of so many families anxiously awaiting decisions.
+This change of pace can be especially helpful for schools with fewer admissions officers on staff.

 What Are Priority Deadlines in Rolling Admission?